-China, being a large country with varying geographic and climatic features, the N fertilizers use rates in crops are dependent 350 largely on types of the crop and the location where the crops are grown.
+- China, being a large country with varying geographic and climatic features, the N fertilizers use rates in crops are dependent largely on types of the crop and the location where the crops are grown.
 In addition, how the cropland is being managed also plays a greater role in N fertilizers use rates.
 Previous studies revealed that the optimal level of the N fertilizers use rates for crops were at around 15-20 g N m-2 yr-1 in China (Zhu and Chen, 2002; Ju et al., 2009, 2004).
-In our study, the N fertilizers use rates maps revealed some of the widespread, over-fertilized crop field regions in China (Figure 6171).
-Surprisingly, the most over-fertilized provinces, which majorly distributed in the central China and the southeast China, received more than two-folds N fertilizers use rates than the suggested optimal rates (Figure 6171).
+In our study, the N fertilizers use rates maps revealed some of the widespread, over-fertilized crop field regions in China (Figure 7l).
+Surprisingly, the most over-fertilized provinces, which majorly distributed in the central China and the southeast China, received more than two-folds N fertilizers use rates than the suggested optimal rates (Figure 7l). - 345 N fertilizers use rates than the suggested optimal rates (Figure 7l).

 The N fertilizers use rates have become an important driver directly determining the estimations of the crop productions and the GHG emissions accounting in different parts of the world (Tian et al., 2018).
 Hence, the reconstructed N fertilizers use data in our study is potentially useful to improve the accounting of the GHGs budget in China, especially the N2O emissions.
-In a previous study, we found that the widely used, FAO-based global land use and land cover data (e.g. HYDE, LUH2) overestimated the cropland distribution in low coverage areas but underestimated the cropland percentage in high coverage areas (Yu et al., 2021).
+In a previous study, we found that the widely used, FAO-based global land use and land cover data (e.g. HYDE,

+350 LUH2) overestimated the cropland distribution in low coverage areas but underestimated the cropland percentage in high coverage areas (Yu et al., 2021).
 This might explain the differences in the N fertilizers use rates between our reconstructed data and other products such as Potter et al. (2010), which were being released previously.
-When we presented the FAO-based cropland maps (Figure 78e, he&d), on the N fertilizers use product of the Potter et al. (2010) and Tian et al. (2021), with overestimated low-coverage croplands in China, the maps clearly reflected diluted, low N fertilizers use rates in more
+When we presented the FAO-based cropland maps (Figure 8e, h), on the N fertilizers use product of the Potter et al. (2010) and Tian et al. (2021), with overestimated low-coverage croplands in China, the maps clearly reflected diluted, low N fertilizers use rates in more

-- 365 intensively cultivated plains.
+- 355 intensively cultivated plains.
 Recently, the International Modeling Community has initiated a global N2O Model Intercomparison Project (NMIP) to quantify the N2O gas emission from the land surface using ten state-of-the-art terrestrial biosphere models (Tian et al., 2018), where the HYDE cropland and HYDE-based N fertilizers use data were selected as the forcing data in simulation of underrated/overrated N2O emissions in high/low cropland coverage areas (Lu and Tian, 2017; Tian et al., 2018; Wang et al., 2020a).
-We consider that our reconstructed N fertilizers use data will be vital for quantifying - the N2O gas emissions from China's croplands in future and substantially help mitigate global warming.
+We consider that our reconstructed N fertilizers use data will be vital for quantifying 260 the N O are emission from Chine's employed in feture and substantially help mitigate algebra below manipulation. - 360 the N2O gas emissions from China's croplands in future and substantially help mitigate global warming.